Updated: Feb 13

 Learning as you go can be pretty stressful but ultimately it’s rewarding when you’re able to look back and see all that you’ve persevered through and all that you’ve accomplished.

-When I first set out to create my podcast (Be The Good) a little over a year ago, I didn’t know a damn thing about recording, editing, or marketing a podcast.
+When I first set out to create my podcast (Be The Good) I didn’t know a damn thing about recording, editing, or marketing a podcast.
 Creating the first two seasons was stressful for me because I was figuring it all out as I went.
 But with the help of many YouTube tutorials and a few tips from a friend who had experience podcasting I made my way through the initial launch.
 I searched through YouTube tutorials for the best equipment to invest in for a first time podcaster like myself.
-I learned how to use Skype to set up my interviews with the ability to capture the audio and then export it to edit.
-I downloaded a free editing program, Audacity, and then set out to find tutorials on how to use it.
-I also learned early on that I was not qualified enough, nor did I have the time to, edit/produce each episode entirely by myself.
-I needed intros, outros and my music added in and I needed fine tuning of the audio.
-This led me to hire an editor (rather inexpensively) on a site called Fivverr.com.
+I learned how to use Zoom to set up my interviews with the ability to capture the audio and video and then export it to edit.
+I downloaded a free editing program and then set out to find tutorials on how to use it.
 Even though I did my best to make sure the podcast was ready to go, as I neared the launch of the first episode I began to doubt myself and felt nervous that this podcast would come across as being so amateur that no one would even bother listening to it.
 But my desire to share these stories of good and to inspire more goodness in the world outweighed my anxiety and helped me to push through the fear and insecurity.

 Over the years I have taught myself many new skills and I did so by making the decision that no matter what I could and would figure it out somehow.
 Now as I settle into my third season of the podcast I feel more comfortable in what I am doing and I have an enormous amount of gratitude and pride for what I was able to prove to myself.
 Both with my non profit and now my podcast I have proven to myself that I am capable of accomplishing far more than I ever thought I could.